These 20 things that we have to tolerate from other deer hunters are the reason why we take pills.

 7. Walking right up to us in our stand to chat

-You better be wearing safety colors and it had better be an emergency because I don't want to chat.
+You better be wearing orange and it had better be an emergency because I don't want to chat.
 I'm hunting over here!

 8. Wandering endlessly

 You know what?
-Eventually you are going to kick deer our way, but when I see you go by, and then back, and then by again... just go.
+Eventually you are going to kick deer, maybe even mature bucks, our way.
+But when I see you go by, and then return back, and then stroll by again...that's counterintuitive.
+Maybe you should just go.

 9. Showing up unprepared

-We're putting on a drive and your wore sitting clothes, heavy boots, and no radio?
+We're putting on a drive and you wore sitting clothes, uncomfortable boots, and have no radio?
 This leads to number 10.

 10. Never wants to walk for the big deer drive